gbv/jskos-vue/docs/components/ItemSuggest.md

 Input field to search and select an item (usually concept or concept scheme) from a list of search results.
 Shows a [LoadingIndicator](./LoadingIndicator) while waiting for results.

 ## Props
-- `scheme` (object) - JSKOS scheme to search in
-  - required if searching for concepts
-- `registry` (object) - [cocoda-sdk](https://github.com/gbv/cocoda-sdk) registry to access the scheme
-  - required if `search` is not given or `scheme._registry` is not defined
-- `search(query, props)` (async function) - a custom search function that provides results in [OpenSearch Suggest Format](https://github.com/dewitt/opensearch/blob/master/mediawiki/Specifications/OpenSearch/Extensions/Suggestions/1.1/Draft%201.wiki)
+- `search(query)` (async function) - a custom search function that provides results in [OpenSearch Suggest Format](https://github.com/dewitt/opensearch/blob/master/mediawiki/Specifications/OpenSearch/Extensions/Suggestions/1.1/Draft%201.wiki)
-  - `query` is the search string, `props` is an object containing these props
+  - `query` is the search string
   - The Promise that is returned by this function can optionally have a property `cancel` attached.
 If this is the case, it will be called if there is a newer search query and the previous request should be aborted.

 ## Methods